All the information you need to know about hands-on seminars and upcoming locations.

 In Health, Christine Foss DC, M.S.Ed., ATC, DACBSP, ICSC, FICS Education Commission Chair

-Appearance: Please wear clothing that will allow your class partner to access the extremity.
+Attire for practicum seminar: Please wear clothing that will allow your class partner to access the extremity.
 CMT, soft tissue therapies and strapping interventions will be highlighted in this seminar and will require the region to be accessible.

 Breaks: There are regular breaks scheduled to allow for morning tea, lunch, and afternoon tea break.